mspass-team/mspass/docs/source/user_manual/memory_management.rst

 At the time this manual section was written we were actively working to get this setting right on all the C++ data objects, but be warned residual problems may exist.
-If you experience memory bloat problems please report this to us we will try to fix the issue as quickly as possible.
+If you experience memory bloat problems please report this to us wo we will try to fix the issue as quickly as possible.

 bag/RDD Partitions and Pure Map Workflows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~